 Restricted stock units provide potential advantages to both the employer offering them and the employee who could receive them.

 For example, say your employer gives you 1,000 restricted stock units of company stock.
-Assume the stock is worth $50 per share, and those RSUs vest in 3 years.
-To receive the benefit of owning those shares currently valued at $50,000, you have to continue to work with the company for at least 3 years until your RSUs vest.
+Assume the stock is worth $50 per share, and those RSUs vests in 3 years.
+To receive the benefit of owning those shares currently valued at $50,000, you have to continue to work with the company for at least three years until your RSUs vest.

 Leave early, and you forfeit $50,000 of current value.
 This is where a promise of receiving equity worth $50,000 in the future may keep you working hard in the present.